“The Class A and State Record is 14 Flat Set by Tom Dakin of Whitefish Bay in 1962.”

 — The Bay coaching staff never used times or marks as goals.
 The discussion was always about preparing, competing and winning.

 — Tom had an easy transition from 36″ to 39″ hurdles in 1961.
-He remembers little about the 1961 120 High Hurdle final, but believes he won it by a lot.
+He remembers little about the 1961 State 120 High Hurdle final, but believes he won the race by a lot.

 — At the Wisconsin Rapids Invite indoors in Tom’s senior season, the high jump pit was sand.
 Tom landed directly on his back and “popped a disk”.
 That injury significantly impacted the season and has affected him periodically for the rest of his life.